gabriel-de-azevedo/gabriel-de-azevedo/README.md

 ## Hello, glad to see you here 👋

 I'm Gabriel, and I've been working very hard to become a Web Developer.
-Today, I'm still working on a few projects to learn even more each day and looking into opportunities to get my very first job on this area.
+Currently, I'm still working on a few projects to learn even more each day and looking into opportunities to get my very first job on this field.

 <br/>